-HIS 121 U.S. History I 3 hrs.
-HIS 122 U.S. History II or HIS 222 U.S. History Since 1945 3 hrs.
-PSC 101 American Government 3 hrs.
-PSC 110 Introduction to Political Science 3 hrs.
+HIS 121 U.S. History I U.S. History II or HIS 222 U.S. History Since 1945 PSC 101 American Government PSC 110 Introduction to Political Science 3 hrs.

 A general suggested model for the AA/AS/AES/AFA degree for a full-time student is available on page 79.
 The minimum total number of credit hours required for the AA or AS degree is 64.